riyatyagi949/Weather-App/README.md

 #  Tech Stack

-HTML5 🏗️
+HTML5

-CSS3 🎨
+CSS3

-JavaScript 💻
+JavaScript

-OpenWeatherMap API 🌍
+OpenWeatherMap API

 # How to Use

-# Clone the repository:
+1) Clone the repository:

 git clone https://github.com/your-username/Weather-App.git

-# Navigate to the project folder:
+2) Navigate to the project folder:

 cd Weather-App

-# Open index.html in your browser.
+3) Open index.html in your browser.

-# Enter a city name to fetch the weather details.
+4) Enter a city name to fetch the weather details.

-# 🛠️ Future Enhancements
+#  Future Enhancements

-🚀 Add a search history feature.
+1) Add a search history feature.

-🚀 Support for multiple languages.
+2) Support for multiple languages.

-🚀 Change background color accoridng to the weather conditions.
+3) Change background color accoridng to the weather conditions.

 # Connect with Me

-💻 GitHub: @riyatyag
+ GitHub: @riyatyag

 Email:tyagiriya517@gmail.com
-🌟 If you like this project, don't forget to star ⭐ the repository!